rcalix1/Deep-learning-ML-and-tensorflow/Transformers/Transformer1.0/data/README.md

 The files are pickle dictionary files.
 One for training (~50,000) and one for validation.

-The data is the same as in import tensorflow_datasets as tfds.
+The data is the same as in "import tensorflow_datasets as tfds".
 See code.